 How can the presentation of contemporary artists at the middle level highlight and forefront a visual resistance to such manipulative tactics?

-How can adolescents use art to express individual voice and a point of view through a visual counternarrative that transforms the original advertisement into a subvertisement with a new individeualized message?
+How can adolescents use art to express individual voice and a point of view through a visual counternarrative that transforms the original advertisement into a subvertisement with a new individualized message?

 How can the creation of a mixed media, stencil printed subvertisement poster help 7th grade students be critical of their new own message in how it undermines original intended message advertising?